l11vdo/percuss/README.md

 The app is really just a proof of concept as of now (hence there are no ads and no publicity etc)

-Nonetheless it's been a great learning curve and I feel ready now to take on further projects
+Nonetheless it's been an interesting learning curve and I feel ready now to take on further projects